Ganong Bros., Limited

 Over the years, Ganong has been the first to do many things, which have made candy and chocolate history including:

-Introducing the Chicken Bone – a pink, cinnamon flavored hard candy with bittersweet chocolate in the centre – in 1885
+- Introducing the Chicken Bone – a pink, cinnamon flavored hard candy with bittersweet chocolate in the center – in 1885

 Since 1873 the company has stayed true, wholesome and family owned.
-The presidents: Gilbert Ganong; Arthur Ganong, known as “Mr. A.D.”; Whidden Ganong; David Ganong; and Bryana Ganong have all played key roles in the company’s growth and success in the face of fires, stiff and often unfair competition, high prices for supplies, and sometimes exorbitant taxes on sugar.
+The presidents: Gilbert Ganong; Arthur Ganong, known as “Mr. A.D.”; Whidden Ganong; David Ganong; and Bryana Ganong have all played key roles in the company’s growth and success in the face of fires, stiff and often unfair competition, high prices for supplies, sometimes exorbitant taxes on sugar, and global pandemics.